Frozen Shoulder

 Physiotherapy can be an effective treatment for frozen shoulder, helping to reduce pain, improve mobility, and prevent further damage.

-At Prohealth, our physiotherapists will perform a series of tests to determine the stage (“freezing", “frozen" or “thawing") and location of the frozen shoulder and the factors contributing to your injury.
+At Prohealth, our physiotherapists will do tests to find out the stage of your frozen shoulder.
+They will check if it is in the “freezing," “frozen," or “thawing" stage.
+They will also look at where the injury is and what caused it.
 From there, we develop a personalized treatment plan tailored to your specific needs and situation.

 Physiotherapy Treatments and Advice

-Once our physiotherapists have assessed the condition thoroughly, they will customise a treatment plan to help you recover faster and return to pain-free mobility.
+Once our physiotherapists assess your condition, they will create a treatment plan.
+This plan will help you recover faster and return to pain-free movement.

 We use a range of physiotherapy methods to treat frozen shoulder, including: